Frequently Asked Questions

 Does FAST have any academic teams?

-FAST offers several academic teams including: LEGO Robotics, Science Olympiad, Math Olympiad, Model UN, Tech Fair, Spelling Bee, and Geography Bee.
+FAST offers several academic teams including: LEGO Robotics, Science Olympiad, Math Olympiad, Tech Fair, Spelling Bee, and Geography Bee.
 Please find more information on Academic Teams, here.

 Does FAST have TAG classes?